 **Pacific Discovery reserves the right to alter and/or change the order of the itinerary, the locations, the focus of the projects or the activities themselves due to dates, availability, and safety precautions.

 Accommodation is diverse, comfortable and carefully chosen to fit our needs.
-Our accommodation will be a mixture of comfortable and clean hostels and simple trekking lodges: 12 nights village homestay (homestay in pairs/small groups, in the homes of vetted local families), 3 nights at a Buddhist Monastery guesthouse, 8 nights camping (tents supplied).
+Our accommodation will be a mixture of comfortable and clean hostels and simple trekking lodges; village homestays (in pairs/small groups); and some nights of camping (tents supplied).
 Laundry and Wi-Fi will be available approximately once per week, except while on expedition.

 The traditional food of Nepal is Dhal Bhat - essentially a lentil curry and rice.
 You’ll find this at every teahouse and is often accompanied with achar (pickle), various cooked vegetables, chapati bread and chilli.